 Each definition has merit, but perhaps each has too narrow a focus when considering that customer experience can cross services, products, and contexts.
 Convenience in the user experience must take into account the costs of the experience (in money, effort, and other terms), a true understanding of the stages of the experience, and an understanding of customers as their needs and behaviors change from context to context.
 This is no simple task, but the effort is worthwhile.

 In September 1999, Amazon.com set off a firestorm when they patented one-click buying6.
 An Australia telco has waged an eight-year battle against the patent and millions of dollars have been spent on this legal dispute around the world.
 Is one-click purchasing worth millions of dollars?
 Apparently, yes.

-A 2002 study found that something known as convenience orientation—a customer's general preference for convenient goods and services—has a major impact on buying decisions7.
-The study also found that the perception of a service's convenience affects the overall evaluation of the service.
+A 2002 study found that something is known as convenience orientation—a customer’s general preference for convenient goods and services—has a major impact on buying decisions7.
+The study also found that the perception of a service’s convenience affects the overall evaluation of the service.
 A separate study in 2007 also found that convenience was the most relevant factor in the use of mobile devices for Internet shopping8.
-Millions of dollars are being spent on the one-click patent dispute because convenience has a major impact on a customer’s decision to engage with a service and can indeed reduce the cost to serve.
+Millions of dollars are being spent on the one-click patent dispute because convenience has a major impact on a customer’s decision to engage with service and can indeed reduce the cost to serve.